openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 * `organization`: String denoting the organization which performed the verification on behalf of the OP.
 * `txn`: Identifier refering to the identity verification transaction.
 This transaction identifier can be resolved into transaction details during an audit.

-`time`: Time stamp in ISO 8601:2004 [ISO8601-2004] `YYYY-MM-DDThh:mm:ss±hh:mm` format representing the date when this ID document was verified.
+`time`: Time stamp in ISO 8601:2004 [ISO8601-2004] `YYYY-MM-DDThh:mm[:ss]TZD` format representing the date when this ID document was verified.

 `document`: JSON object representing the ID document used to perform the identity verification.
 It consists of the following properties: